noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/House/Shavlyl.md

 # Description

+House Shavlyl is the most unstable House on the Council.

 Servants of the Sword.

+# Blessing

 Blessed by the Fleshcarver, [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Person/Lolth\|Lolth]] - masters in swordcraft and swordsmanship, wielding strange, adamantine swords and a vast, secret knowledge of ancient drow sword arcana.

+They are cursed with the Fleshcarver’s bloodlust and bound permanently to their blades.

 # History

-The previous Matron - [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Person/Irayrr\|Irayrr]] was killed because she took a high elf consort.
+It's speculated that the previous Matron - [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Person/Irayrr\|Irayrr]] - was killed because she took a high elf consort.

 # Building

+The most simple in design, it opens with a great, adamantine gate - simple, with the House Shavlyl sigil worked into it.

+Beyond the gate is a heavily guarded courtyard, and a pair of curling staircases that lead to a large archway, with another gate, and a looming silver door.

-The most simple in design, it has two round towers on either side, with two larger towers behind it, and a looming silver door above a curling pair of staircases.
+The building has two round towers on either side, with two larger towers behind it.

 The corridor is lined with the swords from the previous Matron Mother's.